rurban/Perfect-Hash/README.md

 # DESCRIPTION

-Perfect hashing is a technique for building a static hash table with no collisions.
+Perfect hashing is a technique for building a static hash table with no collisions, only lookup, no insert and delete methods.
 Which means guaranteed constant O(1) access time, and for minimal perfect hashes even guaranteed minimal size.
 It is only possible to build one when we know all of the keys in advance.
 Minimal perfect hashing implies that the resulting table contains one entry for each key, and no empty slots.

 As input we need to provide a set of unique keys, either as arrayref or hashref or as keyfile.
 The keys can so far only be strings (will be extended to ints on demand) and the values can so far be only ints and strings.
 More types later.

-As generation algorithm there exist various hashing and other fast lookup methods:
-Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson, Gperf, Cuckoo, Switch, ...
+As generation algorithm there exist various perfect hashing and other fast lookup methods: Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson, Gperf, Cuckoo, Switch, RobinHood, ...
 Not all generated lookup methods are perfect hashes per se.
 We also implemented traditional methods which might be faster for smaller key sets, like nested switches, hash array mapped tries or ordinary linear addressing hash tables.

 As output there exist several output formater classes, e.g. C and later: XS, Java, Ruby, PHP, Python, PECL.
 For Lua or Lisp this is probably not needed as